Process of Filing for Bankruptcy in Singapore & What’s Next?

 Voluntary Arrangement (VA)

-Apart from the DRS, the other alternative is to arrange for a Voluntary Arrangement (VA).
+Apart from the DRS, another alternative is to arrange for a Voluntary Arrangement (VA).

 - Registered public accountant;